A Federated Learning Approach to Anomaly Detection in Smart Buildings: Method

 \subsection{LSTM}

 LSTM networks are a special type of recurrent neural networks (RNNs), capable of learning long-term dependencies between time steps of sequence data while being resilient to the vanishing gradient problem~\cite{HochSchm97}.
-The key to an LSTM network is the cell state, which contains information learned from the previous time steps and has the ability to remove or add information using gates.
+The key to an LSTM network is the cell state, which contains information learned from the previous time steps and has the ability to remove or add information using gates~\cite{chen2018meta}.
 These gates control the flow of information to and from the memory.
-In addition to the hidden state in RNNs, the architecture of an LSTM block is composed of a cell state, forget gate, memory cell, input gate and output gate, as illustrated in Figure~\ref{Fig:LSTM_Architecture}.
+In addition to the hidden state, the architecture of an LSTM block is composed of a cell state, forget gate, memory cell, input gate and output gate, as illustrated in Figure~\ref{Fig:LSTM_Architecture}.
+At each time step, the LSTM block takes as input the current input data vector $\bm{x}_t$ and both the hidden state (i.e. short-term memory) $\bm{h}_{t-1}$ and cell state (i.e. long-term memory) $\bm{c}_{t-1}$ from the previous cell.
+In order to decide which information to be retained or discarded at each time step before passing on the long-term and short-term information to the next cell, the LSTM block uses the forget, input and output gates, which are trainable functions with weights and biases.
+The forget gate decides which information from the long-term memory to forget, while the input gate can be regarded as a filter that selects what information can be kept and what information to be thrown out.
+The memory cell $\bm{g}_t$ is created by passing the current input and short-term memory into a $\tanh$ activation function, which is a shifted version of the sigmoid activation function.
+The new cell state $\bm{c}_{t}$ is obtained by adding two pointwise multiplication terms; the first term involves the input gate and memory cell, while the second one uses the forget gate and the previous cell state.
+The cell state $\bm{c}_{t}$ stores information about the input data across time steps.
+Finally, the hidden state $\bm{h}_t$ is obtained via pointwise multiplication of the output gate $\bm{o}_t$ and the new cell state through a $\tanh$ activation function.
+This hidden state (i.e. new short-term memory) is then passed on to the cell in the next time step.